om-ai-lab/RS5M/README.md

 ![teaser](15datasets_teaser.png)

-[comment]: <## Under Construction>
+## Under Construction
-[comment]: <We will release the training & inference code, checkpoints, and the dataset download link to this repo later this year.>
+We will release the training & inference code, checkpoints, and the dataset download link to this repo later this year.

 ## MetaFile